terminalcloud/apps/docs/gitlab.md

 To reconfigure Gitlab to a custom domain, please execute:

 ```
-gilab-domain-update <DomainName>
+gitlab-domain-update NewDomainName

 ```

-To go back to the default domain (http://subdomain-80.terminal.com) execute `gilab-domain-update` without any additional arguments.
+To go back to the default domain (http://subdomain-80.terminal.com) execute `gitlab-domain-update` without any additional arguments.

 ### Credentials